-Sebaceous Filaments vs. Blackheads: What's the Difference?
+Sebaceous Filaments Vs. Blackheads: What's the Difference?

-Unfortunately, our experts have told us there’s nothing you can do to get rid of sebaceous filaments.
+Unfortunately, there is nothing you can do to get rid of sebaceous filaments.
 But the truth is, you shouldn't even want to.
 The sebum on the surface of our skin helps keep our skin moisturized and protected against bad bacteria.
 “Sebaceous filaments are a normal skin condition and actually help to maintain the skin’s natural moisture levels,” says Dr. Schmid.

 Another option to consider is incorporating salicylic acid into your routine.
-“Salicylic acid is great for blackheads,” Dr. Bhanusali says.
-“It keeps inflammation at bay, forces out all the debris clogging the pores, and is also great for softening the skin and giving you that tight, firm feeling after cleansing.”
-Just make sure not to overdo it, since the ingredient is notoriously drying.
+“Salicylic acid is great for blackheads,” says Dr. Bhanusali.
+“It keeps inflammation at bay, forces out all the debris clogging the pores and is also great for softening the skin and giving you that tight, firm feeling after cleansing.”
+Just make sure not to overdo it because the ingredient is notoriously drying.

 If topical options don’t work, pay a visit to a dermatologist who can gently extract your blackheads using sterile tools.
 Editor's note: resist the urge to pop or pick at your blackheads or sebaceous filaments.
 This can irritate the area (resulting in scarring) and add bacteria from your fingers into your pores, leaving you — and your skin — back at square one.